|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Comfort foods, which we mostly crave in the fall and winter, are often high in fat or calories and made with lots of cheese or meat—think mac and cheese or meat loaf.
 But that’s not necessary.
-Soups like this lentil and black bean soup are a great example that you can cook a delicious, nutritious, and satisfying meal that is low in fat and high in fiber.
+This lentil and black bean soup is a great example of delicious, nutritious, and satisfying meal that is low in fat and high in fiber.

-And the preparation of comfort food does not have to be involved neither.
+And the preparation of comfort food does not have to be time consuming either.
 The green lentils in this recipe don’t require soaking prior to cooking; you can add them right to the soup.